tkrisztian95/netflix-imdb-chrome-extension/readme.md

 ![Screenshot](resources/capture2.PNG)

 #### In action
 After you hovered a movie card with your cursor the rating will appear on the top right corner.
 ![Screenrecord](resources/capture.gif)

 # Tasks & Imporvements

-# Needs fix
-- [ ] After page reload sometimes, the ratings not appears

-## v.0.1.0
+## v.0.0.1
 - [x] Show rating on titles which appeared just after user activity happend on page (e.g. Scroll down, slider)
 - [x] Use Chrome's local storage as cache to store already fetched ratings
 - [X] Store titles and ratings in JSON format on local storage